 The authentic lath and plaster process involves three distinct layers, each serving a crucial purpose in creating a robust wall system:

-• The Brown Coat: A levelling layer that provides the wall’s main body and strength
+- The Brown Coat: A levelling layer that provides the wall’s main body and strength, applied approximately 10-15mm thick.
+This coat accounts for roughly 60% of the total plaster thickness and provides the primary structural mass

 Modern Adaptations

 Today’s lath and plaster systems have evolved to incorporate contemporary materials while maintaining traditional benefits.
+Understanding these modern materials is crucial for both successful renovation projects and new installations.
 Modern installations often utilise:

 The Enduring Appeal of Lath and Plaster in Contemporary Homes

 The resurgence of lath and plaster in modern construction isn’t merely nostalgic – it’s driven by practical advantages that outperform conventional materials.
-Recent studies indicate that properly installed lath and plaster walls can last over 100 years, significantly outlasting standard drywall installations.
+Recent studies indicate that properly installed lath and plaster walls can last over 100 years, significantly outlasting standard drywall installations which typically require replacement or significant repair within 30-50 years.
 This longevity, combined with superior performance characteristics, makes it an increasingly attractive option for discerning homeowners.
+A 2025 comparative analysis published in the Chartered Institute of Building journal demonstrated that lifecycle costs for lath and plaster installations were 35% lower than drywall systems over a 75-year assessment period.

 Superior Performance Benefits